There are so many myths about non-drinkers and what it’s like to be sober.

 If you suspect that you might be better off without booze (and it’s ok if you’re not sure) then that is reason enough to take a break for a while.
 I wrote more about the myth of rock bottom right here.

 Myth 5: We judge people who do drink

-Myth 6: Our lives are really dull
+Myth 6: Our lives are really dull now

 In fact, the opposite is true.
+The only thing ‘missing’ in my sober life are the killer hangovers, and I’m fine with that.
 Alcohol-free living gives you the time, energy and headspace to craft a life you genuinely love.
-One that’s so good, you don’t need to numb yourself at the end of every day.
+One that’s so good, you don’t need to numb yourself from it.

 Myth 7: We’re not interested in parties / clubs / bars